Andrew Jackson and the slave trade: Connection to other Jackson controversies

 Perhaps most importantly, Andrew Jackson's early arrival in the Deep South as a businessman led to his role in the Battle of New Orleans, extinguishing British hopes of regaining control of the lower Mississippi, and to his military conquest of the lands of the Old Southwest that remained in the hands of Indigenous people and the Spanish crown.
 Jackson's actions in the Creek War and the War of 1812 "greatly accelerated the transformation of ethnic relations already underway in the Mississippi Territory", such that "the final shot in the Battle of New Orleans signaled the beginning of a race into the Old Southwest...with the acquisition of West Florida from the Pearl River to the Perdido, numerous waterways had become available for unrestricted shipment of cotton, timber, and naval stores to the seacoast."
+Jackson's installation as military governor of Florida in 1821 was optimistically hailed by Niles' Register as the appointment of a hardliner who would energetically enforce anti-piracy statues.
+The suppression of piracy in and around the Caribbean Sea was ever poorly funded and never achieved, and sparsely settled Florida, "because of its long and indented coastline and of its proximity to Cuba," remained a gateway for illegal importation of slaves from Africa to the United States through Jackson's lifetime and beyond.
 Jackson's campaigns against the Seminole (Semvnole) in the 1810s begat the Second Seminole War during his presidency, which was triggered in part because "a unified band of defiant Native Americans and African Americans was a dangerous symbol when located so closely to a burgeoning plantation society built on the backs of enslaved people."
 Former slaves found some degree of safety and prosperity in the sovereign Seminole lands.
 The fact that Seminole leaders simply refused to allow these people to be turned back into products was intolerable to the Jackson administration.
+Carey A. Harris, appointed by Jackson in 1836 to run the Indian department (and a man who has been broadly characterized by historians as a strong candidate for "most corrupt" commissioner in the history of the Bureau of Indian Affairs), numbered amongst his accomplishments expediting "the process whereby white men with political influence in Florida Territory and neighboring states could obtain black slaves from the Seminoles...his directives facilitated their efforts to obtain slaves at the expense of their Indian masters."